The Secretary of State was asked—

 Covid-19: Meeting Increased Demand for Services

 I want to praise our excellent jobcentre staff and all Department for Work and Pensions staff and contractors for their tireless work through this emergency in supporting an unprecedented level of new claimants as well as existing claimants.
 To assist this effort, we redeployed thousands of staff and streamlined our processes where possible.
 Looking forward, we are now working with local managers to start fully reopening jobcentres in July to help get Britain back into work.
-Over 17,00 people are now working remotely, and we have already recruited new people into DWP to help with the increased demand.
+Over 1,700 people are now working remotely, and we have already recruited new people into the DWP to help with the increased demand.

 Unemployment in Wolverhampton is above the country average, and covid-19 will have an impact on these figures.
 Does my right hon.
 Friend agree that the local jobcentre staff, who have been working tirelessly through this pandemic, will play an integral part in making sure our great city is not left behind?

 My hon.
 Friend is right to pay tribute to staff at his local jobcentre.
 Without the success of the furlough scheme introduced by my right hon.
 Friend the Chancellor, this could have been far worse.
 We are working hard across Government to help people in these challenging times to get back into work as soon as possible and to support an economic recovery that levels up all parts of the country, including Wolverhampton.
-I am sure he can refer people to the two new websites, job help and employer help, to signpost people to live vacancies and online support.
+I am sure my hon.
+Friend can refer people to the two new websites, job help and employer help, to signpost people to live vacancies and online support.

 I would like the Secretary of State to pass on our thanks to her team for the tremendous work that her officials have been doing at this very difficult time, but does she agree that the digital nature of universal credit has enabled it to respond effectively in recent months?

 My hon.
 Friend is spot on.
 The Department has acted at incredible pace to bring in measures as quickly as possible to help those most financially disadvantaged as a result of c-19.
-Through the digital universal credit system, we have enabled those changes while meeting that unprecedented demand.
+Through the digital universal credit system, we have enabled those changes to take place while meeting that unprecedented demand.
 The legacy system, which was heavily paper-based, would simply have been unable to cope.

 I also pay tribute to all the frontline staff at the DWP for the way they have processed so many claims for support since the beginning of the crisis.
 It is important to recognise, however, that the universal credit they have been processing so far in this crisis is a significantly different product from usual.
 In particular, all sanctions and conditionality have been temporarily suspended.
 That suspension is due to end tomorrow.
 At a time when unemployment has risen sharply, the number of vacancies has dropped, people are shielding and schools have not yet gone back, threatening people with reducing their financial support if they do not look for jobs is surely untenable, so will the Secretary of State announce an immediate extension?

 It is important that as the jobcentres fully reopen this week we reinstate the need for a claimant commitment.
 It is an essential part of the contract to help people start to reconsider what vacancies there are, but I know that I can trust the work coaches and jobcentre managers, who are empowered to act proactively with people.
-There will be some people right now who have not had to look for a job for the last 20 to 30 years, and they will need careful support, tailored to make sure they can start to look for the jobs that are available and which I hope will soon become available.
+There will be some people right now who have not had to look for a job for the last 20 to 30 years, and they will need careful support, tailored to make sure they can start to look for the jobs that are available and those which I hope will soon become available.

 Covid-19: Universal Credit Applications

 Since mid-March, we have processed about 3.2 million individual universal credit claims.
 Despite that surge, the system is standing up to the challenge and demonstrating the resilience and scalability that is a fundamental part of its design.
-From the peak of claims made, less than 1% of claimants have outstanding verification preventing payment.
+From the peak of claims made, fewer than 1% of claimants have outstanding verification preventing payment.
 There is no way that the legacy benefit system could have coped with such pressure.

-Citizens Advice found recently that more than half of people claiming universal credit for the first time during the crisis had experienced hardship and that many did not want to take out a loan because they were afraid of taking on more debt.
+Citizens Advice found recently that more than half the people claiming universal credit for the first time during the crisis had experienced hardship and that many did not want to take out a loan because they were afraid of taking on more debt.
 A system where more than half of people are experiencing hardship is surely a system that is not working, so will the Minister reconsider proposals to end the five-week wait and replace loans with a cash grant?

 I do not recognise the picture the hon.
 Gentleman paints.
 Universal credit advances are available for those who need them.
 They are interest free for 12 months and as of next year that will increase to 24 months.
 We get support to people as quickly as they need it.
 That is why the payment advance is available, usually within a couple of days.